ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/algorithm_categorization/pure_event_algorithm_description.md

 I am not certain if this is something that we support for the ESS, but it is principally used by the inelastic group, or would be if they didn't use Horace.
 Essentially *TobyFit* operates under the hood.
-Is too specialist to investigate?
+TODO Is too specialist to investigate?